-About My Background
+About My Training

 After graduating from the University of Central Florida with my Bachelor’s degree in Nursing, I went on to receive extensive training on the principles and techniques of health coaching and obtained certifications through the Wisdom of the Whole Coaching Academy and Health Sciences Institute, as well as graduate credits through the Maryland University of Integrative Health.